-The Whitewater Falls are the highest east of the Rockies in their totality at 811 feet.
-The Lower Falls can be accessed from South Carolina, but the staggering Upper Falls are less than an hour from downtown Asheville.
-They are ensconced in the Nantahala National Forest and plummet 411 feet.
+The Whitewater Falls are the highest east of the Rockies, at 811 feet.
+The Lower Falls is accessible from South Carolina, but the staggering Upper Falls are less than an hour from downtown Asheville.
+They are nestled in the Nantahala National Forest and plummet 411 feet.

-There is a short-paved walkway that leads to an overlook for a dazzling view above the falls.
+A short paved walkway leads to an overlook for a dazzling view above the falls.
 There’s a staircase that meanders down to a lower vantage point that’s just as wonderful.
 The rest of the trail will take you down to the bottom of Upper Whitewater Falls for a rest with a view or a revitalizing swim.

-Linville Falls requires a bit of a longer hike and is farther out at an hour and a half from Asheville, but these falls are definitely worth it.
-There are two trails at about four miles long, one is more strenuous than the other.
+Linville Falls requires a bit of a longer hike and is farther out at an hour and a half from Asheville, but these falls are worth it.
+There are two trails about four miles long.
+One is more strenuous than the other.
 The falls plummet down 90 feet, and you will find several incredible vistas to take it all in throughout the hike.

-It’s one of the more famously photographed sites in the area and it’s very clear why.
-The flowing, sparkling water jutting out from the mountain rock formations surrounded by foliage creates a magical scene.
+It’s one of the more famously photographed sites in the area, and it’s obvious why.
+The flowing, sparkling water jutting out from the mountain rock formations surrounding foliage creates a magical scene.

 Tom’s Creek Falls